pipeline-tools/gusty/README.md

   print(phrase)
 ```

+#### Dynamic Dependencies

+gusty can also detect and generate dependencies through a task object's `dependencies` attribute.
+This means you can also **dynamically** set dependencies.
+One popular example of this option would be if your operator runs SQL, you can parse that SQL for table names, and attach a list of those table names to the operator's `dependencies` attribute.
+If those table names listed in the `dependencies` attribute are also task ids in the DAG, gusty will be able to automatically set these dependencies for you!

 ### DAG and Task Group Control

 Both DAG and TaskGroup objects are created automatically simply by being directories and subfolders, respectively.
 The directory path you provide to gusty's `create_dag` function will become your DAG (and DAG name), and any subfolder in that DAG by default will be turned into a Task Group.